adonisjs/legacy-docs/3.0/middleware.md

 {{TOC}}

-Middleware is a layer of classes executed before your Routes actions.

-Middleware has more than a single use case.
+HTTP Middleware is a layer of methods executed before your Routes actions.
+They have more than a single use case.
 For example:

-The body Parser middleware is responsible for parsing request body and handle file uploads.
+The **body parser** middleware is responsible for parsing request body.
 Whereas the Auth middleware is used to authenticate the requests and throw `401` Exception whenever the request is not made by an authenticated user.

 Middleware has capabilities to: